 Your aim straight after uni should be to pay down your 0% overdraft.
 If that's not possible, for at least a year after finishing your course, you're still eligible for preferential terms, including 0% interest overdrafts, allowing you to gradually pay off the debt.

-After considering all the elements above, we've selected the best student bank account in the UK below
+After considering all the elements above, we've selected the best bank accounts for students in the UK below

 Read more about money and living in London: